ScriptEdcurriculum/TinyTurtleDirections/README.md

 #Directions for Set Up
 **Step 1: New Repo**
-Create a new GitHub repo called **TinyTurtle** by forking this repo.
+Fork this repo.

 <br>
 **Step 2: Clone**
-Clone your new repo into a Cloud 9 workspace with a similar name.
+Clone your new repo into a Cloud 9 workspace named **Tiny Turtle**.

 <br>
 **Step 3: New Files**